11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 Heat and Humidity Tolerance

 Plants that thrive in temperate summers often fail in Florida’s prolonged heat.
 Look for species described as heat-tolerant, sun-loving, or adapted to subtropical conditions.
-Many tropical and sub-tropical natives such as Lantana, Dipladenia, and Encore Azaleas have built-in mechanisms to handle high temperatures without scorching.
+Many Florida-adapted plants such as Firebush, Dipladenia, and Encore Azaleas have built-in mechanisms to handle high temperatures without scorching.

 Soil and Drainage Needs